kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 ```

 ### Step 4: Rotate the secret
-A secret being referenced via the `secretKeyRef` construct as used in Step 3 can be rotated in a manual or automated way (by updating the actual secret values while keeping the actual keys stable).
+A Secret being referenced via the `secretKeyRef` construct as used in Step 3 can be rotated in a manual or automated way (by updating the actual secret values while keeping the actual keys stable).
 The LogPipeline is watching the referenced secrets and will detect changes to them.
 At the moment, the periodic watch is happening only once in an hour.
 To enforce the detection, just annotate the LogPipeline for example with

 ```yaml
 kind: LogPipeline